Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

 2. The lack of clear communication among the people and organizations constructing parts of a system is perhaps the most common cause of complicated, confusing designs.
 A usable design starts with careful observations of how the tasks being supported are actually performed, followed by a design process that results in a good fit to the actual ways the tasks get performed.
 The technical name for this method is **task analysis**.
 The name for the entire process is **human-centered design (HCD)**.
 3. Forcing functions:
     * A form of physical constraint that forces the desired behavior: situations in which actions are constrained so that failure at one stage prevents the next stage from happening.
-    * In the field of safety engineering, forcing functions show up under other names, in particular as specialized methods for the prevention of accidents.
+    * In the field of safety engineering, forcing functions shows up under other names, in particular as specialized methods for the prevention of accidents.
 Three such methods are:
     * **Interlocks**: An interlock forces operations to take place in proper sequence.
 A **dead man switch** is a form of interlock that prevents operation when the operator is incapacitated.
     * **Lock-ins**: A lock-in keeps an operation active, preventing someone from prematurely stopping it.
-E.g: Prompts that prevents a user exit without saving or consciously discarding their work.
+E.g: Prompts that prevent a user from exiting without saving or consciously discarding their work.
     * **Lockouts**: A lockout prevents someone from entering a space that is dangerous, or prevents an event from occurring.
 4. People invariably object and complain whenever a new approach is introduced into an existing array of products and systems.
 Conventions are violated: new learning is required.
     > The merits of the new system are irrelevant: it is the change that is upsetting.